 The following payments should never be made without first having received proof of non-residency by one of the above means:

 - Dividends and advances on account of profits;

 - Interest and other capital income;

 - Royalties and other intellectual property income;

-- Provision of services implemented or used in Portugal, except those concerning transport, telecommunications and financial activities.
+- Services rendered or used in Portuguese territory, with the exception of those related to transport, telecommunications and financial activities.

-In the event of non-presentation of proof of non-residency it is assumed that the operations were performed with entities residing in Portugal, therefore cancelling out the benefits granted to all the entities involved in the operation in question.
+The failure to provide proof of non-residence leads, as a consequence, to the presumption that the transactions were carried out with entities residing in Portuguese territory, annulling the benefits granted to all entities involved in the transaction in question.

 To learn more about other duties and obligations that Madeira companies, as any other Portuguese company, are subject to, visit Obligations and Duties in Portugal.